-See in Glossary source files into individual shader programs.
-Each compiled shader program has one or more variants.
-Variants are versions of the shader program that work with different combinations of shader keywords.
-At runtime, when Unity renders geometry, it uses the variant that matches the current requirements.
-For more information on how Unity loads and uses shader variants, see Shader loading.
+Unity compiles shader source files into shader programs.
+Each compiled shader program has one or more variants: different versions of the shader program for different conditions.
+At runtime, Unity uses the variant that matches the current requirements.
+You configure variants using shader keywords.

 At build time, Unity compiles one set of shader variants for each graphics API for the current build target.
 The number of variants for each combination of graphics API and build target depends on your shader source files, and your use of shader keywords.